coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/hardening-an-ubuntu-server.md

 ## :teddy\_bear: Disabling the root Account

 System admins should not frequently log in as root in order to maintain server security.
-Instead, you can use sudo execute that require low-level privileges.
+Instead, you can use sudo execute that requires low-level privileges.

 ```bash
 # To disable the root account, simply use the -l option.